ppratick/The-Ultimate-Golazo/readme.md

 ## Contributing

 Contributions are welcome!
 If you’d like to improve "The Ultimate Golazo", please fork the repository and create a pull request with your changes.
 For major changes, open an issue first to discuss what you would like to change.

-## License

-This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments